 The military courts are referred to as courts-martial, and conviction in a military court is referred to as a court-martial conviction.
-Such a conviction may be appealed through the military court system, including an appeal to the Unites States Court of Appeals for the Armed Forces, and the United States Supreme Court.
-Depending on the offense, a court-martial conviction may result in incarceration, discharge under less than honorable circumstances, dishonorable discharge, dismissal of an officer, or even a death sentence.
+Such a conviction may be appealed through the military court system, including an appeal to the United States Court of Appeals for the Armed Forces, and the United States Supreme Court.
+Depending on the offense, a court-martial conviction can result in incarceration, discharge under less than honorable circumstances, dishonorable discharge, dismissal of an officer, or even a death sentence.